vishalv1981/sample-projects/capstone/capstone1/ENHANCEMENTS_README.md

 # Scope of capstone1
 The project has implemented the LR for the sentiment analysis.
 As part of the Capstone2 will extend to **Random Forest model** and also would try the **Vader model for sentiment analysis**
-The project uses Stemming and has few drawbacks. will implement the **Lemmatization for sentiment analysis**
+The project uses Stemming and has few drawbacks. will implement the **Lemmatization for sentiment analysis** The code is completed and is in the **changeswithlemmatization.py** and tested partially.
+Will integrate into a Jupyter notebook